linebender/vello/README.md

 <!-- Impressive picture here -->

-It is used as the rendering backend for [xilem], a UI toolkit.
+It is used as the rendering backend for [Xilem], a UI toolkit.

 ## Examples